How to Write a Thank You Note (a Real One)

 7. Write your closer, such as Regards, Sincerely, All my best.

 These are all polite and not too informal.
 “Chow baby” is too informal, and “chow” is actually spelled “ciao.”
-Don’t use the word “love” unless you actually love the person.
-Signing an email “xo” might give the recipient the wrong idea.
+Don't use the word “love” unless you actually love the person.
+Signing an email “xo” might give the recipient the wrong idea (unless you're romantically involved!).

 8. Sign your name.

 Use legible handwriting.
 This is not a prescription; it is a thank you card.
+Recipients should not have a difficult time reading the signature.

 9. You don't have to put your address on the inside of the card.